chesshacker/chesshacker.github.io/experience/rackspace.md

 [CSS][css] and [JavaScript][javascript] and [jQuery.][jquery]

-As you can imagine, that's a lot for anyone to manage, and I didn't become an expert in every one of these platforms, but I did some work in all!
+As you can imagine, that's a lot for anyone to manage, and I didn't become an expert in every one of these platforms, but I did some work in all.
 One of my goals was to unify and simplify our systems, reducing the number of technologies used, so our team could work more efficiently.

 Over the past two years, I have been successful at shedding the crazier technologies and reducing the number of platforms we support.
 We passed the internal tools to another team, since that was outside our team's mission.
-And we migrated almost all the other web properties to a single documentation platform, known as [deconst,][deconst] which was developed largely by another team at Rackspace.
+We also migrated almost all the other web properties to a single documentation platform, known as [deconst,][deconst] which was developed largely by another team at Rackspace.
 By working with this other team, it freed up my team to focus on the aspects most relevant to our website, content and writers.

 You can see the result of this work online.
 API docs was the first site we began migrating.
 You can see *most* of the books are now in [Developer Docs.][dev-docs].
-The last few books will be migrated soon!
+The last few books will be migrated soon.
 [Support hub][support] was next, and lastly, the [How-To][how-to] Site replaced our Knowledge Center.